Rosalynn (not her real name) is 27, and is freelancing in entertainment in Los Angeles.

 Do you have honest conversations about money when you’re not on The Billfold?

 It’s the old “spread your retirement throughout your life” argument.

-It’s Wednesday, which means it’s time to share those financial questions you’ve stocked up.
+It’s Wednesday, which means it’s time to let go of those financial questions you’ve been hanging onto.

-It’s Monday, which means it’s time to set a financial goal for the week.
+It’s Wednesday, which means it’s time to kick off another round of financial questions.

 Hobby spending, entertainment spending, vacation spending, etc.